Military-Tactical-Graphics/milsymbol-generator/README.md

 ![Milsymbol Generator](https://raw.githubusercontent.com/spatialillusions/milsymbol-generator/master/milsymbol-generator.png?raw=true)

-You can find an online version at https://spatialillusions.com/unitgenerator/
+You can find an automatically deployed online version (To be updated) at https://military-tactical-graphics.github.io/milsymbol-generator/

+Original version of Milsymbol generator live deployment can be found here: https://spatialillusions.com/unitgenerator/

 This is still in development and is still missing quite a lot of functionality compared to the current symbol generator.
 Please provide feedback and ideas as issues.